lfelipesv/lfelipesv.github.io/aboutme.md

 - Frontiers in Robotics and AI
 - ICML LatinX Workshop 2021
 - AAAI ICWSM 2022
 - ICLR Reincarnating RL Workshop 2023
+- NeurIPS Machine Learning in Structural Biology (MLSB) Workshop 2023

 ### Invited Talks

 **[I1]: Developing and applying deep learning methods for protein design**
 Graduate School of AI, Gwangju Institute of Science and Technology (GIST), July 2023.

+**[I2]: Developing and applying deep learning methods to facilitate new scientific discoveries**
+Max Planck Institute for Security and Privacy (MPI-SP), May 2023.

-**[I2]: Target-conditioned Protein and Antibody Design for Drug Discovery**
+**[I3]: Target-conditioned Protein and Antibody Design for Drug Discovery**
 IBS Winter School on AI-Boosted Basic Science, Institute for Basic Science, Dec 2022.
 *Co-delivered with Prof. Ho Min Kim (KAIST)*

-**[I3]: Identifying the key actions that lead an agent to accomplish a task in model-based reinforcement learning**
+**[I4]: Identifying the key actions that lead an agent to accomplish a task in model-based reinforcement learning**
 School of AI Convergence, Chonnam National University, Nov 2021.

-**[I4]: Performance enhancement in multigoal model-based deep reinforcement learning**
+**[I5]: Performance enhancement in multigoal model-based deep reinforcement learning**
 Cho Chun Shik Graduate School of Mobility, KAIST, Oct 2021.

-**[I5]: Identifying the key actions that lead an agent to accomplish a task in model-based reinforcement learning**
+**[I6]: Identifying the key actions that lead an agent to accomplish a task in model-based reinforcement learning**
 Data Science Group, Institute for Basic Science, Apr 2021.

 ### Mentored Students